svikashk/docs/guide/import-from-jira.md

 * Enter your JIRA credentials to view your projects.
 You will need to create a token in JIRA and use that to access your JIRA projects.
 You can read about creating a token [over here](https://confluence.atlassian.com/cloud/api-tokens-938839638.html).

-Note: You need to be a JIRA admin to access all your projects through the API.
+Note: You need to be a JIRA admin to access all your JIRA projects through the API.

 ![Log in to your JIRA account to access your projects](/guide/assets/uploads/zepel-jira-login.png "Log in to JIRA")

-* Select the projects that you want to import into Zepel.
+* Select the JIRA projects that you want to import as squads into Zepel.

 ![Select JIRA projects you'd like to import](/guide/assets/uploads/zepel-jira-projects.png "Select JIRA projects to import")